Aete/d3-60days-challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You can see charts at https://hancodesd3.netlify.app/
+You can see charts at https://hancodesd3.netlify.app/ (the page is still under construction)

 - Day 1: Bar Chart Bar chart with COVID-19 data in South Korea